pranavtithombre/Salary-Prediction/README.md

 ## 📬 Conclusion

-This project demonstrates how machine learning can be applied to predict salaries and compare different regression models effectively.
-It is a great beginner-to-intermediate level project for understanding the full ML pipeline.
+This project demonstrates how machine learning can be applied to predict salaries and compare different regression models effectively..

 ---